Whether you already have a stove or are thinking of getting one, make sure you're using your log burner or multi-fuel stove appropriately.

-The government is in the process of banning the sale of house coal as it produces more emissions compared with smokeless coal, especially if the sulphur content is above 2%.
+House coal was banned from sale from May 2021.
+This is because it produces more emissions than smokeless coal, especially if the sulphur content is above 2%.

 This means that smokeless coals can be made from a combination of elements, including anthracite coal, peat and other renewable materials, making them more eco-friendly and less polluting than house coal.

-Looking at online suppliers (autumn 2019), we checked for the average price of anthracite coal – which is naturally formed – and manufactured smokeless fuel.
+Looking at online suppliers (in December 2021), we checked for the average price of anthracite coal – which is naturally formed – and manufactured smokeless fuel.

 For both types, you can buy 25kg bags individually, or in 10s and 20s, but they will be a little more expensive.
-Also, these prices are excluding delivery, which may change the price depending on where in the country you live.
+These prices exclude delivery charges, which may vary depending on where you live.

 If you choose the right stove, it should be fairly easy to maintain.
-But there are a few steps you should take to keep it efficient, safe and producing less harmful pollutants (our guide to explains more on this).
+But there are a few steps you should take to keep it working safely and efficiently and to reduce the level of pollution it will emit.
+Our guide to explains more on this.

 It’s also a good idea to clean out the ash from the ash pan and to clean the glass regularly.
 Keep in mind, though, that leaving a layer of ash can help to start a wood fire and keep it burning.
 So it's best to check the manufacturer's guide for specific instructions on how often to clean it out.

-Depending on how long you’ve had the stove, getting the affected part repaired or replaced if there are any problems may be covered in the manufacturer’s warranty (see more information below).
-For more information on warranties for stove installation, see our guide to .
+Depending on for how long you’ve had the stove, getting the affected part repaired or replaced if there are any problems might be covered in the manufacturer’s warranty (see below).

 If you have children or pets, you might want to consider getting a fireguard to go around the stove.
 Also, it's worth having a bird guard fitted at the top of the chimney to stop birds nesting.
 This shouldn’t add a lot to the installation costs.

-Carbon monoxide detectors only cost around £15 and monitor whether any carbon monoxide, which is tasteless and odourless and highly poisonous, is being expelled.
-Unfortunately, our rigorous tests have found models that won't protect you.
-See which are the best .
+Carbon monoxide detectors only cost around £15 and monitor whether any carbon monoxide, which is tasteless, odourless and highly poisonous, is being expelled.
+Unfortunately, our tests have found models that won't protect you.
+See the .

 Most stove makers offer extended warranties or guarantees on their stoves.
-A number of these are around three to 10 years, but we have seen one for as much as 25 years and even a lifetime guarantee.
+Some of these are around three to 10 years, but we have seen 25 years and even a lifetime guarantee.
 Each brand page within our details this.

 Some only apply if you buy through a certain dealer or register the stove on the manufacturer's website.
 Registering any safety appliance with the manufacturer is also useful if there is ever a recall or issue identified with the model.

-It's worth noting that, in most cases, if you get a repair or replace a part of our stove via a third party and not the official channel, it will make any guarantee or warranty void.
-For many of the brands we looked you can buy spares through their website.
+Usually, if you get a repair or replace a part of a stove via a third party and not the official channel, it will invalidate any guarantee or warranty.
+For many of the brands we looked at, you can buy spares through their websites.

 Warranties or guarantees may also only be valid if you get your stove serviced regularly, which we recommend anyway.
 Check the terms and conditions to confirm this.

-However, your consumer rights under the Consumer Rights Act exist in addition to any manufacturer warranty or guarantee, so if you have a problem within the first year, you're covered anyway.
+However, your consumer rights under the Consumer Rights Act mean that if you have a problem within the first year, you're covered anyway.

-If you have faulty goods, you should always complain to the retailer you bought it from - as they took your money, your contract is with them.
-Your consumer rights always sit with the retailer and the warranty/guarantee with the manufacturer.
+If you have faulty goods, you should always complain to the retailer you bought it from – your contract is with the retailer.
+Your consumer rights always sit with the retailer, and the warranty/guarantee is with the manufacturer.